 One of the most beloved towns in the Texas Hill Country, Fredericksburg is extremely proud of its German heritage, and you can find it on display all over town!

-Boasting a replica of its Vereins Kirche in the town’s Marienplatz, a half dozen or more excellent German restaurants, and plenty of festive German traditions (including an Oktoberfest celebration in the fall and plenty of mulled wine and a traditional German Christmas pyramid on display in winter), you can’t miss Fredericksburg’s heritage when you visit.
+Boasting a replica of its Vereins Kirche in the town’s Marienplatz, a half dozen or more excellent German restaurants, and plenty of festive German traditions, you can’t miss Fredericksburg’s heritage when you visit.

 Roughly 10% of the residents in town also speak Texas German, a dialect of German that has survived in Texas since the town was originally settled in the mid-19th century.

 Check out our guide to the best things to do in Fredericksburg!

 Known as the “Czech Heritage Capital of Texas”, the small town of West, Texas (not to be confused with the region of West Texas) is known across the state for its delicious kolaches and klobasniky.

 Roughly 75% of the town’s population are of Czech heritage and everything from murals in town to the town’s annual Westfest festival celebrating its Czech heritage (polka mass included) make sure to keep the heritage front and center.

 Non-residents mostly know West’s heritage through its (delicious) food.

 If you’re driving along I-35 and pass West, Texans know to stop for kolaches and klobasniky at one of the many competing bakeries in town for a tasty snack.

 Designated the official Irish Capital of Texas (seriously, the governor signed a bill stating so in 2005), Dublin bears the distinction of creating European heritage out of a name.